-The fair value of the secured borrowings approximates its carrying value and is categorized as Level III within the hierarchy.
-Secured borrowings are valued generally using discounted cash flow analysis.
+The carrying values of the secured borrowings and 2015-1 Notes approximate their respective fair values and are categorized as Level III within the hierarchy.
+Secured borrowings and 2015-1 Notes are valued generally using discounted cash flow analysis.
 The significant unobservable inputs used in the fair value measurement of the Company's secured borrowings are discount rates.
 Significant increases in discount rates would result in a significantly lower fair value measurement.
+The significant unobservable inputs used in the fair value measurement of the Company's 2015-1 Notes are discount rates, default rates, prepayment rates and recovery rates.
+Significant increases in discount rates or prepayment rates in isolation would result in a significantly lower fair value measurement, while a significant increase in recovery rates in isolation would result in a significantly higher fair value.

-The fair value of other financial assets and liabilities approximates their carrying value based on the short term nature of these items.
+The carrying value of other financial assets and liabilities approximates their fair value based on the short term nature of these items.